Having a big family means you need a vehicle with cavernous passenger space. But it doesn’t necessarily mean that you have a huge budget.

 The GLB offers a luxurious cabin typical of the brand.
 It includes features like the Hey Mercedes voice command system and the excellent infotainment interface that comes with it.
 The front seats offer impressive comfort.
 The GLB also boasts a plush ride, and is powered by a 221 hp turbo-four with optional AWD available.

-This might be one of the newest models on the list, as the Highlander has just started to roll into dealers.
-On top of being new, it’s also the only one to offer a hybrid model, helping you save some fuel along with some cash.
+The latest Highlander is one of the newest models on this list, with the current fourth-gen model debuting for 2020.
+On top of being new, it’s one of the few to offer a hybrid model, helping you save some fuel along with some cash.
 Gas-only models are powered by a 295 hp 3.5-liter V6 and Hybrids get 243 hp from the electric motor and 2.5-liter four-cylinder.